marakana/advanced-java-20121029/README.md

   - Visitor: avoid polluting a composite (above) data structure with orthogonal concerns.
 Define a "Visitor" interface with visit() methods for each composite implementation case, and define an accept() method in the composite interface which takes a visitor.
 Example: multiple serializers and evaluators for expressions.

   - Producer-Consumer: implement concurrent programs as a set of producers which push messages to a queue, and consumers which pop messages from the queue.
 Use java.util.concurrent.BlockingQueue to implement this cleanly, and avoid explicit synchronization.

+  - Builder: start with an empty "builder" object, and chain method calls to append/set properties on it.